quarto-dev/quarto-release-bundles/README.md

 Due to limitation (see #1), the winget package is manually created an deployed from a fork of official repo <https://github.com/microsoft/winget-pkgs>.
 Manifest lives at <https://github.com/microsoft/winget-pkgs/tree/master/manifests/p/Posit/Quarto>.

+The manifests updates are done by community and not Quarto Team.
+Usually once we release on `quarto-cli` repo, it will be seen and trigger automated PR creating set up by some users.
+As of 06/2024, this done by <https://github.com/SpecterShell/Dumplings> automation. ([PR example for 1.4.557](https://github.com/microsoft/winget-pkgs/pull/160399))

 ## Scoop package for Quarto

 Scoop (<https://scoop.sh/>) manifest are in pull-mode.
 Manifest for Quarto is [Extras bucket](https://github.com/ScoopInstaller/Extras/blob/master/bucket/quarto.json) and automatically updated.